Abu Lahab: Early life and family

-He married Arwā Umm Jamīl bint Harb, sister of Abu Sufyān (Sakhr), whose father Ḥarb was chief of the Umayya clan.
-Their children included Utbah, Utaybah, Muattab, Durrah (Fakhita), 'Uzzā and Khālida.
+He married Arwā Umm Jamīl bint Harb, sister of Abu Sufyān (Sakhr), whose father Ḥarb was chief of the Banu Umayyah.
+Their children included Utbah, Utaybah, Muattab, Durrah (Fakhita), ʿUzzā and Khālida.
 Abu Lahab had another son, also named Durrah, who may have been born by another woman.
-He may also have been the father of Masruh, a son born to his slave Thuwayba.
+He may also have been the father of Masruh, a son born to his slave Thuwaybah.

 His daughter Durrah embraced Islam and became a narrator of Hadīth.
-One is in Ahmad’s Musnad, where she reports that a man got up and asked the Islamic prophet Muhammad, “Who is the best of the people?”
-He answered, “The best of the people is the most learned, the most godfearing, the most to be enjoining virtue, the most to be prohibiting vice and the most to be joining the kin.”
+One is in Ahmad’s Musnad, where she reports that a man got up and asked the Islamic prophet Muhammad, "Who is the best of the people?"
+He answered, "The best of the people is the most learned, the most godfearing, the most to be enjoining virtue, the most to be prohibiting vice and the most to be joining the kin."

 ‘Utbah also embraced Islam after the conquest of Mecca and pledged allegiance to Muḥammad.

-The Wa Ṣabāḥah (c.
+The Yā Ṣabāḥah (c.
 613)

-When Muhammad announced that he had been instructed by God to spread the message of Islam openly, the Quran told him to warn his kinsfolk about divine punishment.
-He therefore climbed Mount Ṣafā and shouted: "Wa ṣabāḥah!" which means, "O [calamity of] the morning!"
-In Arabia this alarm was traditionally raised by any person who noticed an enemy tribe advancing against his own tribe at dawn.
+When Muhammad announced that he had been instructed by Allah to spread the message of Islam openly, the Quran told him to warn his kinsfolk about divine punishment.
+He therefore climbed Mount Ṣafā and shouted: "Yā ṣabāḥah!" which means, "O [calamity of] the morning!".
+In Arabia, this alarm was traditionally raised by any person who noticed an enemy tribe advancing against his own tribe at dawn.

 On hearing this, the inhabitants of Mecca assembled at the mountain.
 Muhammad then addressed the clans by name.
 "O Banū Hāshim, O Banū 'Abd al-Muṭallib ... [and so on], if I were to tell you that behind this hill there is an enemy about to attack you, would you believe me?"
 The people responded that they would, since Muhammad was known to be very honest and was also given the title of Al Amin.
 He continued saying: "Then I warn you that you are heading for a torment."

 At this point, Abu Lahab interrupted: "Woe be on you the rest of the day!
 Is that what you summoned us for?"
 Another tradition recalls Abū Lahab picking up a stone to throw at his nephew..

 Abu Lahab rejected the claims of Muhammad and said: "Muhammad promises me things which I do not see.
-He alleges that they will happen after my death; what has he put in my hands after that?”
-Then he blew on his hands and said, “May you perish.
-I can see nothing in you of the things that Muhammad says.”
+He alleges that they will happen after my death; what has he put in my hands after that?"
+Then he blew on his hands and said, "May you perish.
+I can see nothing in you of the things that Muhammad says."

-The Sura of Abu Lahab

-As a direct result of this incident, a chapter of the Quran, Al-Masad ("The Palm Fibre", surah 111), was revealed about him.
-Its English translation by Sahih International reads: